json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 #### `type`

 The value of this keyword MUST be either a string or an array.
-If it is an array, elements of the array MUST be strings and MUST be unique.
+If it is an array, it MUST be non-empty, and elements of the array MUST be strings and MUST be unique.

 String values MUST be one of the six primitive types ("null", "boolean", "object", "array", "number", or "string"), or "integer" which matches any number